lewoudar/kifurushi/docs/usage.md

     ]
 ```

-you create a new protocol by inheriting the [Packet](api.md#packet) class.
-In many cases the protocol implementation
+You create a new protocol by inheriting the [Packet](api.md#packet) class.
-only consists of declaring fields belonging to that protocol.
 In this example, we have 3 fields:

 * A two-bytes integer field called *mickey* whose default value is 2.
 * A one byte integer field called *minnie* whose default value is 3.
 You notice the `hex` keyword set to true.
 It is to